 Roasted garlic on the other hand, does work well in this gingery parsnip soup... but only if you put it in when blending, not at the beginning, otherwise the flavour will just get lost.

 Don't over-do the cumin - it can be bitter when there's too much.
-If you don't want to use cumin, try 1 tsp of ground coriander and ½ tsp garam masala (again, put the the garam masala in during blending).
+If you don't want to use cumin, try 1 teaspoon of ground coriander and ½ teaspoon garam masala (again, put the the garam masala in during blending).

 The lime juice is not absolutely essential but it does just lift the flavours - you can leave it out if you want, the soup will still be delicious.